ScottArbeit/Grace/README.md

 When running `grace watch`, Grace uses [SignalR](https://dotnet.microsoft.com/en-us/apps/aspnet/signalr) to create a live, two-way communication channel between client and server.

 This connection allows Grace to do All The Cool Things.
 Things like connecting you in real-time to everyone else working in your repository.
 Things like auto-rebasing.
-Things like watching for a set of events in your repository, notifying you when you want to be notified, and running custom local actions.
+Things like watching for events in your repository, notifying you when you want to be notified, and running custom local actions if you want.

+Imagine: there's a promotion to `main`, your branch gets auto-rebased on those latest changes, and then your local unit test suite gets run automatically so you immediately know if there's a problem.

-Things like sharing your code with team members instantly, for those times when you need another set of eyes on it, or just want to show them something cool.
+Grace lets you share your code with team members effortlessly, around the world, for those times when you need another set of eyes on it, or just want to show them something cool.

+Auto-rebasing keeps you up-to-date and ready to go, because...

 ![](https://gracevcsdevelopment.blob.core.windows.net/static/Green.svg)

-### Shift left on merge conflicts
+### Grace reduces merge conflicts

 Merge conflicts suck.
-Finding out that you have one, when you thought you were already done with your work, is one of the most anxiety-inducing parts of coding.
+Finding out that you have one, when you thought you were already done with your work, is one of the most anxiety-inducing parts of using source control.
 Grace helps you eliminate them by keeping your branch up-to-date.

-When your parent branch (or any branch above that in the tree) gets updated, by default, `grace watch` will auto-rebase your branch on those changes, so you're always coding against the latest version that you'll have to merge with.
+When your parent branch gets updated, by default, `grace watch` will auto-rebase your branch on those changes, so you're always coding against the latest version that you'll have to merge with.

 Almost all of the time, when you rebase, nothing bad happens.
 You don't even notice it.
 The rest of the time, auto-rebase lets you find out right away, fix it while you're in flow, and skip the conflict later.

-Grace can't promise to eliminate all conflicts, but it should reduce them quite a bit.
+Let's shift left on merge conflicts.
+Grace can't eliminate all of them, but it should reduce how often they happen.

 ![](https://gracevcsdevelopment.blob.core.windows.net/static/Green.svg)